Zambia is on the brink of defaulting on its foreign debt after it missed a payment of more than $40m (£30m) last month.

 But coronavirus has aggravated pre-existing financial pressures in the country.

-The pandemic has put an additional burden on health services and depressed economic activity and the government has said that is the cause of its difficulties.
+The pandemic has put an additional burden on health services and depressed economic activity.

 Zambia has asked for a delay to interest payments until April next year but creditors have not yet agreed.